Tap to order on UDAY Express: IRCTC installs tablet-operated food vending machine

 In a first, IRCTC has set up a tablet-operated food vending machine on the newly unveiled Coimbatore-Bengaluru UDAY (Utkrisht Double Decker Air-Conditioned Yatri) Express.
 Passengers undertaking the seven-hour journey between the two cities can now order a variety of ready-to-eat snacks and hot and cold beverages from the vending machine.

 An order can be placed over a tablet linked to the vending machine after making the payment in cash.
-The vending machine can be found in the mini-panty-cum-dining areas of three coaches on the double-decker express, according to a report.
+The vending machine can be found in the mini-pantry-cum-dining areas of three coaches on the double-decker express, according to a report.

 The official Twitter handle of the Ministry of Railways released a 45-second video in which a passenger was seen ordering a hot beverage.
 It appears the menu and other options on the tablet are entirely in English.
 Other features of the UDAY Express include a Wi-Fi enabled infotainment system, GPS-based passenger information system and exclusive dining area for passengers.